 PNG is a versatile raster format that can be displayed in web browsers and inserted into other documents.
 It supports high-bit-depth color and uses a lossless compression.
 For maps, PNG is often the best raster format, since the lossless compression keeps text and line work legible by preventing the compression artifacts that can occur in JPEG format.
 PNG files also have the ability to define a transparent color; part of the image can be displayed as transparent in a web browser, allowing backgrounds, images, or colors to show through.
 PNGs can be generated with an accompanying world file for use as georeferenced raster data.

-To export a PNG file, make sure a map or layout view is active.
-On the Share tab, click Map or Layout , depending on the active view, to open the Export pane.
-Change the File Type to PNG.
+To export a PNG file, ensure that a map or layout view is active.
+On the Share tab, click Export Map or Export Layout , depending on the active view, to open the Export pane.
+Change the File Type parameter to PNG.
 Set a name and location for the file, as well as any other properties, and click Export.

 The following properties are available when exporting to a PNG file: